FLOSIC/PublicRelease_2020/README.md

 FLOSIC2020 is an electronic structure software package that implements the FERMI-LOWDIN Self-interaction correction (FLO-SIC) method for atoms and molecules.
 FLO-SIC removes self-interaction errors from density functional theory calculations.

+## Scaled SIC branch

+This branch contains scaled SIC method implemented in the FLOSIC software.
+Local-SIC, orbital-SIC, and sdSIC are included for performing perturbative and quasi-SCF (i.e. scaled potential) calculations.

 ## Documentation

 For more information on how to use FLOSIC2020, please see the file FLOSIC_Tutorials_and_Documentation.pdf included in the download.